intel-iot-devkit/machine-operator-monitor-cpp/README.md

 The second neural network is then used to determine if the machine operator is watching the machine i.e. if the operator's head is facing towards the camera.

-Finally, the third neural network is then used to determine the emotion for the detected operator face if the operator is waching the machine.
+Finally, the third neural network is then used to determine the emotion for the detected operator face if the operator is watching the machine.

 The data can then optionally be sent to a MQTT machine to machine messaging server, as part of a industrial data analytics system.